PainterQubits/PySon/README.md

 ## Description

-Package for interfacing with Sonnet to automate designing geometries, running simulations, and post-processing data.
+Package for interfacing with [Sonnet](https://www.sonnetsoftware.com/) to automate designing geometries, running simulations, and post-processing data.

+Inspired by and initially made as a wrapper to the [SonnetLab](https://www.sonnetsoftware.com/support/sonnet-suites/sonnetlab.html) MatLab library.
+However, SonnetLab is no longer a required dependency.

 ## Table of Contents